CSamWhiteman/SquuBot/README.md

-# TwitchCordBot
+# SquuBot

-This is a program meant as a Twitch-Discord hybrid bot that also is a website.
-Made for [Baalorlord on Twitch](https://twitch.tv/baalorlord), so quite a few things are hardcoded currently.
-If interest picks up and people want to use it elsewhere, I will move the stuff out of the repo.
+This is a custom install of [SpireBlight](https://github.com/Spireblight/Spireblight) for use on SquuBlix' twitch stream.
+We currently aren't using discord integration, just the website + twitch bot.

+Come say hello!

 ## Installation